 Helping you to enjoy your visit

-To get more from your visit Audio Guides are available from the reception.
-The Audio Guide will talk you around the Museum and Garden explaining many of the objects on view, together with their history.
+To get more from your visit, information booklets guiding you around the museum exhibitions, grounds and herb garden are available from the reception.
 Printed guides are available in many languages to assist our overseas visitors.

-For young visitors we offer a child friendly version of the audio guide, plus quizzes and hands-on games and activities to keep them busy around the Abbey and the Garden.
+For young visitors we offer a child friendly quizzes and hands-on activities to keep them busy around the Abbey and the Garden.

 The Museum Shop